playn/playn.github.io/docs/overview.md

 of simulation state to be drawn as smoothly and accurately as possible, even though the simulation does not update as often as frames are drawn.
 More details on this approach can be found in [this article](http://gafferongames.com/game-physics/fix-your-timestep/).

+In addition to the `frame` signal and the game loop, PlayN reports certain lifecycle events via the [Platform].`lifecycle` signal.
+This is mainly useful on mobile where a game can be put into the background, but the desktop Java platform also reports the game as paused when its window loses focus, and resumed when the window regains focus.

 ## Scene graph